luraess/luraess/README.md

-### Hi, I'm Ludovic
+### Welcome!

-computational geoscientist at the [University of Lausanne](https://www.unil.ch/gse/home/menuinst/faculte/english.html) and lecturer at the [ETH Zurich Glaciology lab](https://vaw.ethz.ch/en/research/glaciology.html).
-I have a strong interest in high-performance computing (HPC) and the use of graphics processing units (GPUs) to accelerate computations.
-GPUs and supercomputers permit the investigation of previously unsolvable problems at unprecedented resolutions.
-My research interests aim at better understanding spontaneous localisation of flow in deforming porous media and ice dynamics.
-On the technical aspects, I explore and develop portable and backend agnostic HPC software and tools.
+I am a computational geoscientist at the [University of Lausanne](https://www.unil.ch/gse/home/menuinst/faculte/english.html) and a lecturer at the [ETH Zurich Glaciology lab](https://vaw.ethz.ch/en/research/glaciology.html).
+My research lies at the intersection of high-performance computing (HPC), geophysics, and applied mathematics, with a strong focus on leveraging graphics processing units (GPUs) to accelerate scientific computing.
+By harnessing GPUs and supercomputers, I aim to tackle previously unsolvable problems at unprecedented resolutions.

-I am a co-PI in the [GPU4GEO](https://ptsolvers.github.io/GPU4GEO/) PASC project, developing _Frontier GPU multi-physics solvers_ and PI of the EuroHPC [STREAM](https://eurohpc-ju.europa.eu/access-our-supercomputers/awarded-projects/spontaneous-rearrangment-ice-motion-stream_en) project to unveil _what mechanisms control the spontaneous rearrangement of ice motion in ice sheets_.
+My work centers on understanding spontaneous flow localisation in deforming porous media and ice dynamics.
+From a technical perspective, I develop portable, backend-agnostic HPC software and tools, enabling scalable simulations across diverse computing architectures.

+### Research & Initiatives

+I lead the [GPU4GEO initiative](https://GPU4GEO.org), which focuses on developing **frontier GPU-based multi-physics solvers**.
+Recently, my research has expanded into **differentiable modeling and large-scale optimisation**, where we are pioneering differentiable multi-physics solvers for extreme-scale geophysical simulations using the [Julia language](https://github.com/JuliaLang/julia/).
+Our contributions integrate with the broader **Julia open-source ecosystem**, particularly in [JuliaGPU](https://github.com/JuliaGPU) and [JuliaParallel](https://github.com/JuliaParallel).

+### Teaching & Outreach

-I also designed and launched the [Solving partial differential equations in parallel on GPUs](https://pde-on-gpu.vaw.ethz.ch) course at ETH Zurich, democratising HPC and GPU supercomputing and software engineering skills in natural science and engineering studies using the Julia language.
+As part of my commitment to **democratising HPC and GPU supercomputing**, I designed and launched the [Solving partial differential equations in parallel on GPUs](https://pde-on-gpu.vaw.ethz.ch) course at ETH Zurich.
+This course equips students in natural sciences and engineering with hands-on experience in HPC, GPU programming, and software engineering using Julia.

-I am also contributing to the [Julia language](https://github.com/JuliaLang/julia/) open-source project in the [JuliaGPU](https://github.com/JuliaGPU) and [JuliaParallel](https://github.com/JuliaParallel) domains.

 [![Ludovic's GitHub stats](https://github-readme-stats.vercel.app/api?username=luraess)](https://github.com/anuraghazra/github-readme-stats)